Bioremediation: Heavy metals

+Heavy metals are introduced into the environment by both anthropogenic activities and natural factors.
+Unlike organic pollutants, metals (or more properly, metal ions and metal compounds) cannot be degraded.
+Hyperaccumulating plants could in principle extract metals from soil, but this technology remains impractical.
+The mobility of the metals could be decreased, resulting in their immobilization.
+For example, reduction of the more mobile U(VI) species affords the less mobile U(IV) derivatives.
+Again, this approach remains more conceptual than practical.

 Pesticides

 Of the many ways to deal with pesticide contamination, bioremediation promises to be more effective.
 Many sites around the world are contaminated with agrichemicals.
 These agrichemicals often resist biodegradation, by design.
-Harming all manners of organic life with long term health issues such as cancer, rashes, blindness, paralysis, and mental illness.
+Harming all manners of organic life with long-term health issues such as cancer, rashes, blindness, paralysis, and mental illness.
 An example is Lindane which was a commonly used insecticide in the 20th century.
 Long time exposure poses a serious threat to humans and the surrounding ecosystem.
 Lindane reduces the potential of beneficial bacteria in the soil such as nitrogen fixation cyanobacteria.
 As well as causing central nervous system issues in smaller mammals such as seizures, dizziness, and even death.
 What makes it so harmful to these organisms is how quickly distributed it gets through the brain and fatty tissues.
 While Lindane has been mostly limited to specific use, it is still produced and used around the world.

 Actinobacteria has been a promising candidate in situ technique specifically for removing pesticides.
 When certain strains of Actinobacteria have been grouped together, their efficiency in degrading pesticides has enhanced.
 As well as being a reusable technique that strengthens through further use by limiting the migration space of these cells to target specific areas and not fully consume their cleansing abilities.
 Despite encouraging results, Actinobacteria has only been used in controlled lab settings and will need further development in finding the cost effectiveness and scalability of use.

 Limitations of bioremediation

 Bioremediation is rarely employed to remediate pollutants.
-Heavy metals and radionuclides generally cannot be biodegraded.
-In some cases, these metals can be bio-transformed to less mobile forms.
+Heavy metals and radionuclides simply do not biodegrade, although in some cases, these metals can be immobilized.
 In some cases, microbes do not fully mineralize the pollutant, potentially producing a more toxic compound.
 For example, under anaerobic conditions, the reductive dehalogenation of TCE may produce dichloroethylene (DCE) and vinyl chloride (VC), which are suspected or known carcinogens.
 However, the microorganism Dehalococcoides can further reduce DCE and VC to the non-toxic product ethene.
 The molecular pathways for bioremediation are of considerable interest.
 In addition, knowing these pathways will help develop new technologies that can deal with sites that have uneven distributions of a mixture of contaminants.